BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Puerto Rico to avoid the biggest crowds but still enjoy great weather?
+When is the absolute best time to visit Puerto Rico to avoid the crowds but still enjoy great weather?

-For a sweet spot balancing good weather and fewer crowds, aim for the shoulder seasons: mid-April to early June, or late September through November.
-You'll dodge the peak winter tourist rush and the intense summer heat and humidity, plus you'll often find better deals on flights and accommodations.
-Just be mindful of hurricane season, which officially runs from June 1st to November 30th, though the risk is generally lower outside of August and September.
+For a sweet spot balancing good weather and fewer crowds, aim for the shoulder seasons: April to early June, or mid-September to November.
+You'll dodge the peak winter tourist rush and the summer heat, plus find better deals on flights and accommodations.
+Just be mindful of hurricane season, which officially runs from June 1st to November 30th, though major storms are less common in the shoulder months.

 What is the cheapest month to visit Puerto Rico, USA?